aws-amplify/docs/docs/guides/graphql/fragments/js/image-and-file-uploads.md

 <amplify-callout>

 The above schema assumes a combination of Amazon Cognito User Pools and API key authentication types.
-It will allow authenticated users to create data and upload images, and both authenticated and unauthenticated users to read data and query images.
+It will allow authenticated users to create products and upload images, and both authenticated and unauthenticated users to read products and images.

 </amplify-callout>